 These three scenarios have one thing in common.
-Can you guess it?
+Can you guess what it is?

 - It’s 10 p.m. and your phone buzzes.
 It’s an email from a new client.
-You’re already in bed and about to turn off the lights, but you know he expects a reply before morning.
+You’re already in bed and about to turn off the lights, but you know they expect a reply before morning.

-- You see the texts roll in like rapid fire.
-It’s your friend venting about her breakup for the third time in four days.
-You want to make sure she feels supported, but you feel too swamped with work to reply.
+- You see the rapid-fire texts roll in.
+It’s your friend, venting about their breakup for the third time in four days.
+You want to make sure they feel supported, but you feel too swamped with work to reply.